Beszel Monitoring Service

 The server setup is easy.
 Note there are differences between Podman and Docker.

-# Podman networking is configured externally to allow container communication.
+# Ensure networking is configured prior to deploying the stack

 services: